Back By Popular Demand!

 Join the Barnum Museum and acclaimed author, Michael J. Bielawa during this hour-long tour as he brings to light some of New England’s strangest and eeriest tales!

-Paranormal author and lecturer Michael J. Bielawa will once again lead another fascinating lantern stroll of historic downtown Bridgeport, Connecticut.
+Paranormal author and award-winning journalist Michael J. Bielawa will once again lead another fascinating lantern stroll of historic downtown Bridgeport, Connecticut.
 October provides the perfect time to visit scenes of suspected hauntings, Victorian era murders, “Men In Black” sightings and other unexplained phenomena.
-Remarkably this wide variety of mysteries is centrally located within easy walking distance of the Barnum Museum.
+Remarkably, this wide variety of mysteries is centrally located within easy walking distance of the Barnum Museum.

 - Tour size is limited to 25, so early reservations are suggested.